 I repeated this ritual daily until Sydney's ear cleared up; I saw improvements in less than 48 hours.
 Today, there is an amazing option to this that I use during the summer when our dogs go swimming.
 It's the Canine Ear Spray by Animaleo.

 I have been so happy with their oils.
-They offer many safe oils and organic oils, and they're at a price that I can afford.
-I love them so much that I kind of went nuts during a daily holiday special they hosted during the month of December.
+They offer many safe and organic oils at a price that I can afford.
+I love them so much that I went nuts during a daily holiday special they hosted during December.

-I use essential oils daily for myself and with my dogs.
-It saves me money and it helps all of us.
+I use essential oils daily for myself and my dogs.
 To learn more about using essential oils with your pets, check out the Animal Desk Reference Guide by Dr. Melissa Shelton.
 This is an in-depth guide on what oils are safe to use with pets and how best to use the oils with pets.

 This post shares my personal experience with essential oils.
 This post (and blog) is about dogs.
 Please do not use the advice here to treat cats.
 It's always a good idea to speak with your holistic veterinarian about the essential oils you want to use on or around your pets in case your pet has a sensitivity.